substack/seaport/readme.markdown

 If you don't want you specify `role` you can also use `opts.role` and `opts.version`.

+You can control what the key name will be by setting `opts.id` yourself.
+Otherwise a random hex string will be used.

 ## var services = s.query(search)

 Query the seaport entries with `search` as a `name@semver` string.